tuphan-dn/tuphan.dev/src/app/blog/10x-your-js-web-servers/page.md

 Javascript is single threaded that means if you was running your ExpressJS (or NestJS, HonoJS, etc.), you probably run it on a single core.
 To take advantages of multiprocessing, you can clusterize your web services by a native package in NodeJS.

+To quickly test the demo, have a look at [tuphan-dn/clusterized-express](https://github.com/tuphan-dn/clusterized-express).

 ## A "documented" way to run ExpressJS servers

 ```ts label="index.ts" group="express"